LIVE VOL. I · NO. 001 EST. 2026

 The $340M Texas HVAC roll-up nobody saw coming

-Apax has been quietly building a Sun Belt HVAC platform out of a 1980s family business.
+A Sun Belt private equity sponsor has been quietly building an HVAC platform out of a 1980s family business.
 The deal closed Friday.
 Here's the playbook — and what it means for every shop in their footprint.

-Lone Star Mechanical wasn't supposed to be a story.
+The platform wasn't supposed to be a story.
 A Houston-based HVAC company started by a refrigeration tech in 1987, it grew to about $80M in revenue across four metros by 2019 — solid, regional, the kind of business you'd find in any Sun Belt city.
-Then Apax Partners showed up.
+Then the sponsor showed up.

-What Apax bought last Friday was no longer Lone Star Mechanical.
-Over the past 36 months, the company had quietly absorbed eleven smaller shops across Texas, Oklahoma, and Louisiana, growing to roughly $210M in revenue at a reported 18% adjusted EBITDA margin.
+What the buyer acquired last Friday was no longer a single regional shop.
+Over the past 36 months, the company had quietly absorbed eleven smaller operators across Texas, Oklahoma, and Louisiana, growing to roughly $210M in revenue at a reported 18% adjusted EBITDA margin.
 The acquisition price — $340M enterprise value — pencils to a 9x multiple on $38M of EBITDA.
-That's an aggressive number for trades, and it tells you what Apax thinks they can do with it.
+That's an aggressive number for trades, and it tells you what the buyer thinks they can do with it.

 Here's what's notable.
-The selling sponsor, a regional family office, executed the rollup using a playbook that's become standard in the industry but is still poorly understood by independent operators: anchor on a strong technical brand, install a CEO who's run a $100M+ shop before, centralize call-center and dispatch, leave the local brand names alone for two to three years, and quietly migrate everyone to one tech stack.
+The selling sponsor executed the rollup using a playbook that's become standard in the industry but is still poorly understood by independent operators: anchor on a strong technical brand, install a CEO who's run a $100M+ shop before, centralize call-center and dispatch, leave the local brand names alone for two to three years, and quietly migrate everyone to one tech stack.
 By the time customers notice...

-— Continue reading · Subscribe free to get tomorrow's issue —
+— Continue reading · Subscribe free to get tomorrow's punchlist —

 Built for the people running the shops, not the people writing about them.